Food Science and Technology (Master’s)

 • Research groups at national or international universities or research institutions

-• Food industry and its supply industries
+• Food industry and its supplier industries

 • Biotechnology industry